Engineerboy02/ME406LabPIDController/README.md

 ![Device Manager](/Python%20PID%20Control%20Screenshots/HTUTPS_3_Device%20maneger%20search.png "Device Manager")

-4. Scroll down the list a look for “Ports(COM & LPT)” click the drop down and look for the “USB Serial Port (COMx)” this should be the required serial device before moving on take note of the COM port Number (in this example it is “COM5”) you will need to add that information to the Python Script.
+4. Scroll down the list a look for “Ports(COM & LPT)” click the drop down and look for the “USB Serial Port (COMx)” this should be the required serial device before moving on take note of the COM port number (in this example it is “COM5”) you will need to add that information to the Python Script.

 ![COM Port Number](/Python%20PID%20Control%20Screenshots/HTUTPS_4_Device%20manager%20look%20for%20the%20COMport%20number.png "COM Port Number")